-To start Veritas Access continuous replication on the destination cluster ip addr Virtual IP address for the continuous replication service on the destination cluster device The public network interface name that you want the replication
+To start Veritas Access continuous replication on the destination cluster ip addr Virtual IP address for the continuous replication service on the destination cluster.
+It should not be part of the network IP pool.

 To bind a virtual IP address for the replication service on the destination cluster, enter the following: